Last updated on December 10th, 2010 at 12:07 pm

-I got hit up hard this past week with the dream interruption blues.
+I’ve been hit hard with the dream interruption blues.
 It completely threw me off my game.
-Have you ever been kept from your dreams by a mountain of obstacles or a stack of distractions?
+Have you ever been kept from your dream journey by a mountain of obstacles or a stack of distractions?

 Meet my favorite distraction: Jackson.
-He is my oldest (30) severely disabled son.
+He is my oldest, severely disabled adult son.

-He is deaf, 5’4 200 lbs and a lower left leg amputee with an unsteady equilibrium, compliments of an outgrown prosthesis.
-He has extensive brain damage and suffers a severe seizure disorder due to the ravages from meningitis he contracted in 1982.
+He is deaf, 5’4, 200 lbs, and a lower left leg amputee with an unsteady equilibrium, compliments of an outgrown prosthesis.
+He has extensive brain damage and suffers a severe seizure disorder due to the ravages of meningitis he contracted in 1982.

-Jackson lives in independent living facility an he requires constant attention 24/7.
+Jackson lives in an independent living facility, and he requires constant attention 24/7.

 I must focus solely on him –